Prudhoe: History

 In 1914, a Territorial Army drill hall was developed on Swalwell Close, which housed a company of the 4th Battalion of the Northumberland Fusiliers.
 The drill hall site (now disused) was scheduled to be redeveloped from 2018, with the scheme further delayed and complicated by the jailing of the owner for eight years in 2021.

 During the Cold War, there was a Royal Observer Corps Underground Monitoring Post opposite Highfield Park; the surface features have since been demolished.
 It was one of approximately 1,563 similar underground monitoring posts built all across the UK during the Cold War to monitor the effects of a nuclear strike.
-They were operated by the ROC, mostly civilian volunteers, who worked in groups of three inside the posts.
+They were operated by the Royal Observer Corps (ROC), mostly civilian volunteers, who worked in groups of three inside the posts.
 Prudhoe ROC post was opened in June 1962 and closed in September 1991 after the collapse of the Soviet Union, which saw the end of the Cold War.

 Governance

-Local government services for Prudhoe are provided by Northumberland County Council.
-The town is in the parliamentary constituency of Hexham.
-Prudhoe is the primary settlement within the Civil Parish of Prudhoe, which is situated in Tynedale.
-The Town Council meets at The Spetchells Centre, Front Street.
+Local government services for Prudhoe are provided by Northumberland County Council, a unitary authority.
+Electorally, the town is located within the parliamentary constituency of Hexham and is therefore represented by Joe Morris of the Labour Party in the House of Commons.

-Traditionally Prudhoe has had more in common politically with places like Blaydon than the rest of Hexham constituency.
-For example, in 2013 both wards in Prudhoe returned Labour councillors, with the Conservatives only able to finish third.
-This contrasts with Hexham, where the Conservatives dominated, and especially other rural areas.
-However, in 2017, both Prudhoe wards were won by the Conservatives as they became the largest group on Northumberland County Council.
+For Northumberland County Council elections, the civil parish is divided into three electoral divisions: Prudhoe North (represented by Labour), Prudhoe South (Conservative) and Stocksfield and Broomshaugh (Independent).
+Ward boundary recommendations propose redrawing Prudhoe's electoral map into Prudhoe West, Prudhoe South and Prudhoe North and Wylam divisions.

+Prudhoe Town Council meets at The Spetchells Centre, Front Street, in the centre of town.

 Geography

-The town of Prudhoe is built on a steep, north-facing hill, with an elevation of up to 200 metres in the extreme south of the town.
-There is a prominent bend in the River Tyne, which the castle overlooks.
-To the south of Prudhoe is Prudhoe Moor, the very top of the town, and then a small valley where Prudhoe Hospital and Humbles Wood are located.
-As well as being steep and elevated, the land to the south of Prudhoe is heavily forested and rural.
-Further south are Hedley on the Hill, and then Ebchester over the County Durham border.
-Towards the north-east of Prudhoe Civil Parish is the steep Hagg Bank, which winds down to Hagg Bank Farm near Points Bridge on the riverside.
+The town of Prudhoe is built on a steep, north-facing hill, which reaches elevations exceeding 200 metres up on the Prudhoe and Mickley Moors.
+The south of the parish is largely rural and comprises both farmland and forest.
+The castle overlooks a gentle bend in the River Tyne.
+To the south of Prudhoe is Hedley on the Hill and then Ebchester over the County Durham border.
+Prudhoe is also home to Hagg Bank, a steep hill which winds down to Hagg Bank Farm on the riverside.
+The civil parish borders Tyne and Wear (as well as historic County Durham) over Stanley Burn in the east of town.

-Via West Wylam and Eastwood Park, as well as Dukeshagg and Low Guards Wood, the eastern reaches of the town border the Metropolitan Borough of Gateshead, Tyne and Wear; near the A695 bypass is Stanley Burn, which flows out into the River Tyne at Wylam.